DaleOrders/AWS-Study-Notes/README.md

 If you have more than 5 to 10 accounts, you would want to use an org.

 Take a single AWS account **standard AWS account** and create an org.
-The standard AWS account then becomes the **management account**.
+The standard AWS account then becomes the **management account** (the one with the crown in the image below).
-The master account can invite other existing standard AWS accounts.
+The management account can invite other existing standard AWS accounts.
 They will need to approve their joining to the org.

 When standard AWS accounts become part of the org, they become **member accounts**.
 Organizations can only have one **management account** and zero or more **member accounts**.
 Good practice is to consolidate billing of all the accounts under the management account, but otherwise not use it.
 Log into one account and role switch into the other accounts.
+In the image below users on-prem login into one account (bottom left) and rolw switch into the other three accounts.

 ![image](https://user-images.githubusercontent.com/52617475/145617277-228fd627-4aa7-4240-8d90-6e35a08e56a9.png)

 #### 1.3.6.1.
 Organization Root

-This is a container that can hold AWS member accounts or the master account.
+This is a container that can hold AWS member accounts or the management account.
 It could also contain **organizational units** which can contain other units or member accounts inside.

 #### 1.3.6.2.
 Consolidated billing

-The individual billing for the member accounts is removed and they pass their billing to the master account.
+The individual billing for the member accounts is removed and they pass their billing to the management account.
 Inside an AWS organization, you get a single monthly bill for the master account which covers all the billing for each users.
 Can offer a discount with consolidation of reservations and volume discounts due to pooling of resources.